lab1092/blender-manual_ja/manual/modeling/meshes/editing/subdividing/subdivide.rst

 Options
 =======

-These options are available in the :guilabel:`Tool Panel` after running the tool;
+These options are available in the *Tool Panel* after running the tool;

 Number of Cuts
    Specifies the number of cuts per edge to make.
 By default this is 1, cutting edges in half.
 A value of 2 will cut it into thirds, and so on.